-Dow slides 200 as fear returns to market
+Dow slides nearly 240 as fear returns to market

 Is the honeymoon period between Wall Street and President Trump over?

-The Dow fell more than 200 points Tuesday afternoon, nearly 1%, its worst slide of the year and on track for the worst close since the election.
+The Dow fell by about 238 points Tuesday, a drop of more than 1%.
+It was its biggest slide of the year and biggest decline since the election.
+The broader S&P 500 was also down more than 1%.

-The broader S&P 500 was also down about 1% while the Nasdaq, which includes many hot tech stocks such as Apple (AAPL, Tech30), Facebook (FB, Tech30) and Amazon (AMZN, Tech30), fell more than 1%.
+Neither index had ended the day with a 1% drop since mid-October.
+This was their worst day since September.

-If the Dow and S&P 500 end the day with a 1% drop, it would be the first such decline since mid-October.
+The Nasdaq, which includes many hot tech stocks such as Apple (AAPL, Tech30), Facebook (FB, Tech30) and Amazon (AMZN, Tech30), fell nearly 2%.

 This recent market weakness seems to be a sign that the market tone has shifted to a more negative one, at least temporarily.